Sayeeda12/Express-APIs/README.md

 3 - Now, /teams should also be able to receive a payload allowing a team to be created.

 4 - On a different action, if a team already exists, /teams should update the image of the team.

+# Solution -

+Designed REST APIs using Express Node.JS Framework.
+The idea was to read and write into